htcfreek/PreOS-ResetLapsPassword/README.md

 A PreOS-Package for Matrix42 Empirum to reset the LAPS password of a computer on reinstall.

-The package works with Windows 10 (Build 19041 and higher) and Windows 11.
-Legacy Microsoft LAPS (only Windows 10) and Widows LAPS are supported.
+The package works with Windows 10 (Build 19041 and higher) or Windows 11.
+Legacy Microsoft LAPS and Windows LAPS (at lest Windows 11 IP) are supported.
 An up to date Empirum WinPE environment (at least 1.8.12) and PowerShell 5.1 are required!

+For more details about the LAPS modes and configuration see the [LAPS configuration table](#LAPS-configuration-requirements) below.

 The package has the Legacy LAPS PowerShell module from the Microsoft LAPS installer included.
 (Link to the installer: <https://www.microsoft.com/en-us/download/details.aspx?id=46899>)